 - Medical

 The category of criminal and financial ID thefts have already been discussed in the article.
-In Criminal Identity Theft, the person caught on criminal charges will impersonate someone else, whose details she or he secured via one of the methods described above.
-These criminal charges are bound to change the lives of victims as the charges are associated with them for a lifetime.
-There are options to get cleared, but they involve moving to the court and proving that they are the real ones.
-This might go to the extent of getting DNA tests done to ascertain that the person is indeed a victim.
+In Criminal Identity Theft, the person caught on criminal charges impersonates someone else, whose details they have secured via one of the methods described above.
+These criminal charges are likely to alter the lives of victims, as they are associated with them for the rest of their lives.
+There are options to get cleared, but they involve appearing in court and proving that they are the genuine ones.
+This might even extend to getting DNA tests done to confirm that the person is indeed a victim.
 As the charges etc. made it to official registers, they still keep on popping up at times and the victims have to produce court verdicts to prove themselves clean.

 The Governmental ID Theft is related mainly to the Income Tax returns.
 The criminal may be working somewhere under the victim’s name and identity.
 In that case, s/he may not file IT returns due to which you will be summoned.
-Though you may already have paid IT returns, you did it for only the gains you know you made.
+Although you may have already paid IT returns, you did so only for the gains you know you made.
 The records of the government will indicate you have been receiving funds from another entity that is completely unknown to you.
 While you can counter this in courts as a case of ID theft, you still have to pay extra taxes until you are cleared.

 Financial Identity Thefts relate to ID thieves taking up loans on your details.
-You might receive a lender’s letter someday and find that you have not repaid a loan you did not take.
+You may someday receive a lender’s letter and discover that you have not repaid a loan you did not take.
 This also spoils your credit reports.
 This is a mess as you have to contact all the credit rating agencies and tell them that you are a victim of identity theft.
-This too, might end up in courts and take the time to clear your name.
+This, too, might end up in courts and take time to clear your name.

 And finally, Medical ID Theft refers to ID thieves using your medical benefits at hospitals and pharmacies.
 There is no easier way to discover it until you encounter some medical condition and approach the hospital.

-In any case, it is very tough to get the name cleared once it is a victim of identity theft.
-Hence you should avoid it at any cost.
-The next section looks at how to stay safe and avoid ID thefts.
+In any case, it is very difficult to clear one’s name once it has become a victim of identity theft.
+Hence, you should avoid it at any cost.
+The next section explores strategies for staying safe and preventing identity theft.

 How to prevent Identity Thefts and protect yourself